Riding the rails in remotest Madagascar

 And has fond memories of Madagascar – and this particular Madagascan rail journey – whenever they hear it.

-And secondly, when I looked at the metadata for these images I noticed it was taken on an old Kodak DC200, one of the first point and shoot consumer digital cameras.
+- When I looked at the metadata for these images I noticed it was taken on an old Kodak DC200, one of the first point and shoot consumer digital cameras.
 It boasted a massive 1 megapixel sensor – quite a big deal back then!